-Keyboard shortcuts that you can use to highlight, copy, and paste all or partial lines of text:
+Keyboard shortcuts to highlight, copy, and paste all or partial lines of text:

 - Click and drag your mouse over the text you wish to copy. - Use Ctrl+C to copy text. - Position the cursor where you want to paste the text and click in that location to make it active. - Use Ctrl+V to paste text.